 When it is possible to just stop by the grocery store and pick up a roasted chicken and pre-packaged, pre-cut salad ingredients, and throw a meal together in a few minutes, prior to collapsing in front of the television or computer screen, cooking today is a far cry from the 30 hours a week that the average American woman spent cooking in the 1920s.
 Employed women nowadays spend about 4.4 hours a week cooking, according to the USDA (2007).
 People over the age of 15 years spend about 67 minutes per day eating and drinking as a “primary activity,” while spending another 23.5 minutes eating and 63 minutes drinking per day while engaged in other activities, like watching television.
 (USDA, 2011) Prior to the technological innovations that allowed women to only spend 30 hours a week, women/cooks likely spent most of their waking hours in the kitchen or preparing food in some manner, unless they had servants, who did the work surrounding the daily tasks of cooking.

-Yet for the vast majority of women [people], even if they do not spend a lot of time cooking nor subscribe to the reasons given in the ad or Mrs. Beeton of 1909, cooking until recently has been a primary activity, because cooking – not just the growing and gathering of food – ultimately means the difference between life or death.*
+Yet for the vast majority of women [people], even if they do not spend a lot of time cooking nor subscribe to the reasons given in the ad or Mrs. Beeton of 1909, cooking until recently has been a primary activity, because cooking (and the preservation and processing of food) – not just the growing and gathering of food – ultimately means the difference between life or death.*

 In other words, cooking isn’t just about you.
 It’s about perpetuation of the species.